k2view-academy/K2View-Academy/articles/15_web_services_and_graphit/17_Graphit/08_graphit_examples.md

 #### grShowEmpty.graphit
-This example illustrates how the **showempty** flag is set to False and applied to the CRM_DB node.
+This example illustrates how the **showEmpty** flag is set to False and applied to the CRM_DB node.
 Empty nodes are not shown in the response.<br></br>
 <img src="images/24_graphit_examples_tags.PNG"></img>

 Output: